cs1302uga/cs1302-ce03/README.md

       * (c) List the contents of `thoughts` using `ls`.
       * (d) Add a new file to `thoughts` called `notes2.txt`.
       * (e) Use `cd` to change to `thoughts`.

+1. In the previous question, you probably noticed something interesting about the row for mode 710.
+Is the same set of actions possible with other modes?
+If so, list them.

 1. `group`: What permissions do you feel are appropriate for a user's home directory?
 Explain your choice.